dhellmann/pymotw/PyMOTW/logging/index.rst

 The logger, handler, and log message call each specify a level.
 The log message is only emitted if the handler and logger are configured to emit messages of that level or higher.
-For example, if a message is CRITICAL, and the logger is set to ERROR, the message is emitted (50 > 40).
-If a message is a WARNING, and the logger is set to produce only ERRORs, the message is not emitted (30 < 40).
+For example, if a message is :const:`CRITICAL`, and the logger is set to :const:`ERROR`, the message is emitted (50 > 40).
+If a message is a :const:`WARNING`, and the logger is set to produce only messages set to :const:`ERROR`, the message is not emitted (30 < 40).

 .. include:: logging_level_example.py
     :literal: